Feedback Detection for Live Predictors: Linear Feedback

-The simple regression model \eqref{eq:simplefit} treats the term $\ynew$ as noise.
+\paragraph{Efficiency and Conditioning} The simple regression model \eqref{eq:simplefit} treats the term $\ynew$ as noise.
 This is quite wasteful: if we know $\yold$ we usually have a fairly good idea of what $\ynew$ should be, and not using this information needlessly inflates the noise.
-Suppose that we knew the function
+Suppose that we knew the function\footnote{In practice we do not know $\mu$, but we can estimate it; see Section \ref{sec:details}.}